bskinn/jupyter-tempvars/README.md

 context manager (imported to the notebook namespace as `_TempVars`) before submission to the kernel for execution.
-One side effect of this implementation is that the result of the last line of the code is not echoed to output and must be explicitly `print`-ed:
+One side effect of this implementation is that the result of the last line of the code is not echoed to output for tagged cells, and must be explicitly `print`-ed:

 <kbd><a href="media/tempvars_print_needed.gif"><img src="media/tempvars_print_needed.gif" alt="Animation demonstrating suppression of output" width="100%"></a></kbd>